Sales Order vs Purchase Order: Complete Comparison Guide

 What is a Sales Order?

 In both B2B and B2C businesses, a sales order (SO) is a legally binding contract issued by a vendor or seller to a buyer.
 It is usually issued after the customer pays, although it can also be granted once credit purchases are made.
-Here is a sample sales order:

 what is a sales order

+A sales order typically includes several essential elements that ensure clarity, accuracy, and smooth processing of the transaction.
 A sales order is often issued in response to the receipt of a PO, and it can be generated in several ways.
 Sales orders often include the following information:

 • Name and address of the customer